Keeping Connected for RV Remote Work

 - Bandwidth caps.

-With planning (and some flexibility), most limitations of mobile internet can be overcome.
+With some planning and flexibility, most challenges of mobile internet can be overcome.

-When considering your setup, there are a variety of needs and desires to contemplate:
+When considering your mobile internet setup for working remotely from an RV or boat, there are a variety of needs and desires to contemplate:

 How do you like to travel?